-5- What penalties are being proposed for zoning and building infractions?
+4- What penalties are being proposed for zoning and building infractions?

-Zoning and Building Code infractions are not typically under the set fine process.
-They have recently been established as part of the Administrative Monetary Penalty system which to date the Township has not adopted.
-Therefore, these infractions are typically processed through the Provincial Court system.
-This requires legal council for both sides and attending court and sometimes takes years to settle.
-The court sets the fine which typically starts at \$25,000.00.
-The Township bylaw includes that typical fine.
+Zoning infractions are typically up to a maximum of \$25,000.00.
 Fines for buildings are regulated by the Ontario Building Code Act and are under the authority of the Province of Ontario.
-The Municipality has no authority in this matter, except for the Chief Building Official, who is an Officer of the Province of Ontario on Building Coderelated matters.
+The Municipality has no authority in this matter, except for the Chief Building Official, who is an Officer of the Province of Ontario on Building Code-related matters.